 10 key themes

-We will, as ever, be keeping a close eye on developments.
-We will be hosting a number of events exploring the shifting antitrust landscape throughout the year, so if you are interested in joining the discussion please speak to your usual contact in our antitrust, competition and trade team.
+Read on to explore these themes and more.
+We will be hosting a number of events throughout the year.
+If you are interested in joining the discussion, please speak to your usual contact in our antitrust, competition and trade team.

 Global Head, Antitrust, Competition and Trade Group